-This black tea sampler includes five 25g loose leaf black tea bags picked, finished and packed on small family farms that make some of the best teas in the world, run with the sustainability and beyond-organic practices that can only come from one generation tending land that they will pass down to their children.
+This black tea sampler includes six 25g loose leaf black tea bags picked, finished and packed on small family farms that make some of the best teas in the world, run with the sustainability and beyond-organic practices that can only come from one generation tending land that they will pass down to their children.
 The rich deep complexity of the finest black teas comes from stringent picking standards for the ideal tender bud and leaf mix, and from slow careful oxidation to bring out more nuance in small batches.
 This tasting kit is an introduction to the incredible diversity of flavor that our partners offer with their black teas from malty chocolate-driven Laoshan Black from the north of China to traditional and complex Wuyi black teas.
 Through craft, varietal, and microclimate, our farmer-partners are proud to represent the best that China has to offer.

-This special sampler features four 25g bags of golden buddy looseleaf tea.
+This special sampler features five 25g bags of golden buddy looseleaf tea.
 There is nothing like tender downy tea buds, hand-picked in cool early-season weather and hand finished by passionate small family growers.
 Buds have a unique flavor, and an intense sweetness from the stored sugars and the extremely limited sun exposure.
 In traditionally crafted black tea this flavor translates to honey, sweet potato, toasty bread, and other rich deep caramelized notes with a thick commanding texture.
 This tasting kit is an exploration of all the ways buds bring flavor and texture to tea from three different regions and three different farmers dedicated to sustainable farming and meticulous craft.

 Wuyishan Black Tea